In most cases, the problem is caused by connection issues, outdated credentials, or incorrect account settings.

 Update Outlook

-Outdated versions of Outlook may contain bugs that cause repeated prompts.
+Outdated versions may contain bugs that trigger repeated prompts.

 Disable Antivirus or Firewall Temporarily